Why do people take niacin?

 Since niacin can be used in different ways, talk to your health care provider about the best dosage for you.

 Everyone needs a certain amount of niacin -- from food or supplements -- for the body to function normally.
 This amount is called the dietary reference intake (DRI), a term that is replacing the older and more familiar RDA (recommended daily allowance).
-For niacin, the DRIs vary with age and other factors.
+For niacin, the DRIs vary with age and other factors and are given in milligrams of niacin equivalents:

 - Children: between 2-16 milligrams daily, depending on age